joshuaeckroth/csci221-website/lecture/syllabus.markdown

 ## Grading

-- Attendance on work days (Fridays, plus all classes days Apr 2 - May 8): 10%
+- Attendance on work days (Fridays, plus all class days Apr 1 - May 6): 10%
 - Homeworks (6 of them): 30%
 - Proficiency exam 1: 2.5%
 - Proficiency exam 2: 2.5%